 TIP: The resident card generally expires one year after the application date, not one year after issue.

-Therefore, you will usually have the card in your possession for less than a year before renewing it the first time.
+Therefore, you will usually have the card in your possession for less than a year before renewing the first time.

 TIP: The date is in order of day/month/year.
 Do not get confused!

-You should start the renewal process at an immigration office in Mexico (INM) within the month before the expiry date.
+You should start the renewal process at an immigration office in Mexico (INM) within the month before the temporary residency expiry date.
 So, give yourself plenty of time, as paperwork and payments can cause delays.
 If you leave it until the week before expiry, you could run into problems.

 Reapply for Temporary Status After Four Years